Spermarche

-Spermarche—also known as semenarche—is the beginning of development of sperm in boys' testicles at puberty.
-It is the counterpart of menarche in girls.
-Depending on their upbringing, cultural differences, and prior sexual knowledge, boys may have different reactions to spermarche, ranging from fear to excitement.
+Spermarche, also known as semenarche, is the time at which a male experiences his first ejaculation.
+It is considered to be the counterpart of menarche in females.
+Depending on upbringing, cultural differences, and prior sexual knowledge, males may have different reactions to spermarche, ranging from fear to excitement.
 Spermarche is one of the first events in the life of a male leading to sexual maturity.
 It occurs at the time when the secondary sex characteristics are just beginning to develop.
-The age when spermarche occurs is not easy to determine.
-However, researchers have tried to determine the age in various populations by taking urine samples of boys and determining the presence of spermatozoa.
+Researchers have had difficulty determining the onset of spermarche because it is reliant on self-reporting.
+Other methods to determine it have included the examination of urine samples to determine the presence of spermatozoa.
 The presence of sperm in urine is referred to as spermaturia.